 2. Enjoy a little fresh fruit!

 These days most fruits are available all-year round; however, consuming seasonal foods have their own taste and health benefits.
 Summer is a great time for fresh fruit.
 Each type of fruit brings its own unique set of nutrients and benefits to the picnic table.
 When eaten in moderation, fruit can be a very healthy part of a nutritious diet providing vitamins, minerals, antioxidants, etc. Fruit is generally low in calories and high in fiber, which may help you lose weight.
-However, fruit can be high in carbohydrates and natural sugars and why it is avoided by those on the Keto diet.

 Here are a few of our favorite summer fruit choices: